advancedresearch/the_century_of_satire/why-people-are-often-surprised-by-history.md

 1. The eruption of Mount Vesuvius
 2. The Plague of Galen
-3. Galen's public experiments to demonstrate localizing of Plato's tripartite soul
+3. Galen's public experiments to demonstrate localization of Plato's tripartite soul
 4. The ethics of a good life in the context of fertility and prosperity in sense of Garden of Eden and the King Midas myth
 5. Optimism bias and child indoctrination - how people perceived history through their own mystery religion as prophetizing their savior figure
 6. Cross-cultural criticism, reputation and living hood - how intellectuals survived in the ancient world